Understand Azure IoT Edge modules

 IoT Edge module images contain applications that take advantage of the management, security, and communication features of the IoT Edge runtime.
 You can develop your own module images, or export one from a supported Azure service, such as Azure Stream Analytics.
 The images exist in the cloud and they can be updated, changed, and deployed in different solutions.
 For instance, a module that uses machine learning to predict production line output exists as a separate image than a module that uses computer vision to control a drone.

 Each time a module image is deployed to a device and started by the IoT Edge runtime, a new instance of that module is created.
 Two devices in different parts of the world could use the same module image.
 However, each device would have its own module instance when the module is started on the device.

 In implementation, modules images exist as container images in a repository, and module instances are containers on devices.

-When a new module instance is created by the IoT Edge runtime, the instance is associated with a corresponding module identity.
-The module identity is stored in IoT Hub, and is employed as the addressing and security scope for all local and cloud communications for that specific module instance.
+When a new module instance is created by the IoT Edge runtime, it gets a corresponding module identity.
+The module identity is stored in IoT Hub, and is used as the addressing and security scope for all local and cloud communications for that module instance.